belgaard/Leantest/Introduction.md

 # Introduction

-The need for a library like LeanTest.Net became obvious when we noticed that a set of mocks for a non-trivial set of automated tests tended to not be designed as a set.
+The need for a library like LeanTest.Net became obvious when we noticed that a set of test doubles, which we prefer to refer to as *mocks*, for a non-trivial *set of automated tests tended to not be designed as a set*.
 Also, there was no consistency in the way that test data was passed to mock instances.
 The consequence of this was more often than not that it was difficult to maintain the set of tests and it was very difficult to reason about functional coverage.

 We found that the Builder pattern could serve as a suitable abstraction for passing data in a consistent manner to a set of consistently designed mocks.